 Strength and Conditioning Coach for Women's Basketball

-Spenser Scopel enters his first season as the University of North Alabama women’s basketball strength and conditioning coach.
+Spenser Scopel enters his third season as the University of North Alabama women’s basketball strength and conditioning coach.
 The St. Charles, Missouri, native came to UNA after serving strength and conditioning internships at Iowa State and Rice.

 Scopel graduated from Missouri-St. Louis in May of 2018 with a degree in exercise science.
 He served as intern sports performance coach for the Tritons during his senior year, implementing training and nutrition programs for all 13 Olympic sports including men’s and women’s basketball.
 He also directed training, conditioning and recovery sessions for all sports.